 Navigating the Chaos in Test-Optional Admissions

-Last Updated on April 16, 2024 by Jill Schwitzgebel
+Last Updated on May 21, 2024 by Jill Schwitzgebel

 In recent weeks, many Ivy league colleges have announced they are reinstating the ACT or SAT requirement for admission consideration.
 They join MIT, who announced last year that they were bringing back test scores for admission consideration.
-In some ways, it might seem like these two announcements, from Dartmouth and then Yale, just cause even more confusion about test-optional admission
+In some ways, it might seem like these two announcements, from Dartmouth and then Yale, just cause even more confusion about test-optional admission.

 I am far from being a college entrance exam advocate.
 And, I confess to being a bit glad to see the vast majority of colleges become test-optional when the pandemic began in 2020.
 Plenty of colleges had already gone test-optional prior to 2020, and had proven that they did not need test scores to predict students’ academic success in college.
 But, those colleges had already had taken the time to hone their admissions process, minus test scores.
 In a test-optional admission process, the premise is that ACT or SAT scores can only enhance the application, and will not hurt a student’s application.
 I’m not sure that all of the colleges that were suddenly forced (by the pandemic) to become test optional thoughtfully changed their admission processes to a true test-optional format when suddenly forced to back in 2020.